FreeCAD/FreeCAD/src/Mod/Path/Tools/README.md

 # Tools

-Each tool is stored as a JSON file which has the template's path and values for all named constaints of the template.
+Each tool is stored as a JSON file which has the template's path and values for all named constraints of the template.
 It also includes all additional parameters and their values.

+Storing a tool as a JSON file sounds great but eliminates the option of an accurate thumbnail.
+On the other hand, storing each tool as a `*.fcstd` file requires more space and does not allow for generating tools.
+If one has an extensive tool aresenal they might want to script the generation of tools which is easily done for a `*.json` file but practically impossible for `*.fcstd` files.

 When a tool is instantiated in a job the PDN body is created from the template and the constraints are set according to the values from the JSON file.
 All additional parameters are created as properties on the object.
-This provides a body with the correct shape and dimensions which can be used to generate a point cloud or mesh for advanced algorithms (and potentially simulation).
+This provides the the correct shape and dimensions which can be used to generate a point cloud or mesh for advanced algorithms (and potentially simulation).

 # Tool Libraries